 Our student-led Legal Advice Centre at Royal Holloway, University of London opened its doors in January 2020.

 We provide free legal advice and information services on various areas of law to address unmet legal needs in the community.
 Our Student Advisers are provided with an invaluable opportunity to see how the law works in practice, whilst being supervised by practising solicitors.
-They also have the exciting opportunity to partner with the local Citizens Advice Bureau in Addlestone, where we advise some of their clients.

 - The Street Law Clinic, where students engage with various partners to deliver interactive legal workshops.

 - Along with 10 other institutions that are part of the University of London, some of our students have joined the Refugee Law Clinic based in Central London (School of Advanced Study, University of London).